 The GED Math Test

 Math GED test covers algebraic problem-solving and quantitative problem-solving.
 Fifty-five percent of the questions focus on algebraic problem-solving.
-Quantitative problem solving questions include questions on number operations and geometric thinking.
+Quantitative problem-solving questions include questions on number operations and geometric thinking.

 The mathematics test was developed to evaluate practical problem-solving skills within a mathematical context.
 Because the test measures mathematical reasoning skills, it covers a wide range of topics, including algebra and numeric reasoning.
-The test has various types of questions, such as fill-in-the-blank, multiple choice, hot spot, drag, and drop, and drop down items.
+The test has various types of questions, such as fill-in-the-blank, multiple-choice, hot spot, drag, and drop, and drop down items.

 The test is 115 minutes long.
 It covers number operations and number sense, measurement and geometry, data analysis, statistics, and probability, and algebra, functions, and patterns.

 Take Test Prep Toolkit’s free GED practice test for math.
-Each practice test is 25 questions long, but it covers all the topics found in the actual test such quantitative problem solving, number operations, and functions.
+Each practice test is 25 questions long, but it covers all the topics found in the actual test such as quantitative problem solving, number operations, and functions.
 Moreover, you have the option to reveal the correct answer to each question.

-The GED practice test should give you an idea about the test structure and instructions.
+The GED practice test should give you an idea of the test structure and instructions.
 It should also help you determine which areas you need to focus on.
 Give special attention to areas that you find difficult.
 You can use this information to help you study more efficiently.